 If you have used clothing, textile and shoes in good condition, take them to Kringloop Zuid or have them collected free of charge.
 Note that the staff may refuse clothing, textile and shoes that are too worn or in poor condition.

-You can dispose of clothing, textile and shoes free of charge at Kringloop Zuid, at the recycling centre, or by donating them to charity during one of the door-to-door collection drives.
+You can dispose of clothing, textile and shoes free of charge at Kringloop Zuid, at the recycling centre, or by donating your items to charity during one of the door-to-door collection drives.

 Complaint or report

-If you have a question or comment, report it via the MijnGemeente app or contact us on 14 043.
+If you have a question or comment, report it via the MijnGemeente app or contact us by calling 14 043.

 Accessories: belts, bags, neckties, bowties, hats, caps Bedding: sheets, blankets, pillowcases, duvet covers Curtains, net curtains Towels, tea towels, tablecloths, napkins, flannels Gloves Clothing (including swimwear and underwear) Cleaning cloths and cleanings rags Shoes (tied in pairs) Stuffed toys (if clean) Socks and hosiery